Open-World Skill Discovery from Unsegmented Demonstrations: Method

 \section{Method}

 We first introduce our overall pipeline to build policies and long-horizon hierarchical agents based on unsegmented videos in Section \ref{sec:pipeline}.
-Then we introduce how we split the unsegmented demonstration into our policy and agent learning sequences in Section \ref{sec:sbd_1}.
-We finally introduce the implementation details on Section \ref{sec:details}.
+Then we introduce how we split the unsegmented videos into skill sequences in Section \ref{sec:sbd_1}.
+We finally introduce the implementation details in Section \ref{sec:details}.